 Buckinghamshire Clinical Commissioning Group Patient Advice and Liaison Service (PALS)

 The Patient Advice and Liaison Service, or PALS, is an English National Health Service body created to provide advice and support to NHS patients and their relatives and carers.

-You can complain to the CCG about any of the services they commission, but it’s usually best to complain first to the organisation that is providing the service.
+You can raise a concern with the CCG about any of the services they commission, but it’s usually best to first contact the organisation that is providing the service.

-PALS is provided by the South, Central and West Commissioning Support Unit
+In Bucks, the CCG PALS service is provided by the South, Central and West Commissioning Support Unit

 0800 328 5640 or 0300 123 6258